moboehle/Pytorch-LRP/README.md

 ## Citation

 If you use our code, please cite us.
+The code is published under the BSD License 2.0.